 I have been dying to visit Patagonia ever since I’ve travelled around South America for the first time.
 Unfortunately, due to time restrictions, I only got as far down as Puerto Madryn and I couldn’t wait to go back.
 I was very excited about Patagonia, knowing that it so different to every other place on the continent.
 I was expecting it to be cold as it’s a place that is practically impossible to visit during the South American winter, and there are penguins!

 The hardest thing was deciding what clothing to bring as I’ve heard the weather can be very unpredictable.
-I knew that I would be doing a lot of trekking in Patagonia so I was little anxious about my abilities and also the camping in Torres Del Paine National Park.
-I was very excited about the possibility of seeing a puma in the wild in Torres del Paine as this is one of the best places in the world to spot these elusive creatures.
-Patagonia is remote and I hoping to see as much wildlife as possible, such as condors, guanacos, hare and of course, penguins!
-I was also very enthusiastic about exploring Patagonia onboard of a truck and hopefully meeting like minded people who are as excited about penguins as I am.
+Firstly, I knew that I would be doing a lot of trekking in Patagonia.
+Secondly, I was a little anxious about my abilities and the camping in Torres Del Paine National Park.
+But, I was very excited about the possibility of seeing a puma in the wild.
+Torres del Paine is one of the best places in the world to spot these elusive creatures.
+Patagonia is remote and I was hoping to see as much wildlife as possible.
+It is home to condors, guanacos, hares and, of course, penguins!
+I was also very enthusiastic about exploring Patagonia onboard a truck and hopefully meeting like-minded people who are as excited about penguins as I am.

 2) Do you think you need to be incredibly fit to experience Patagonia?

-I don’t think you need to be incredibly fit to experience Patagonia, otherwise I wouldn’t have made it!
-Trekking is one of main things that draws people to the region and there is a range of options available for all levels of abilities.
-Of course to reach the most incredible viewpoints, such as the view of The Towers, you do need to put in the effort – it’s not easy, but it is doable.
+I don’t think you need to be incredibly fit to experience Patagonia; otherwise, I wouldn’t have made it!
+Trekking is one of the main things that draws people to the region, and a range of options are available for all levels of abilities.
+Of course, to reach the most incredible viewpoints, such as the view of The Towers, you need to put in the effort.
+It’s not easy, but it is doable.
 The good thing is that you can take it at your own pace as plenty of time is usually allocated.
 You will see people speeding past you while you are about to pass out, but you just need to take it easy and have plenty of rest stops.
-There were a couple of people in my group who did not make it to the end of the toughest treks and returned early, which is a shame, but the scenery on the way to a destination is often as amazing as the destination itself.
-Therefore, I would recommend for everyone to at least give it a go as you can often surprise yourself with your hidden abilities.
+A couple in my group did not make it to the end of the most challenging treks and returned early, which is a shame, but the scenery on the way to a destination is often as impressive as the destination itself.
+Therefore, I recommend that everyone at least give it a go, as you can usually surprise yourself with your hidden abilities.

-You don’t always need to trek for hours, however, to be rewarded with amazing views.
+However, you don’t always need to trek for hours to be rewarded with amazing views.
 There is a trek that many people did right next to our beautiful campsite at Lake Pehoe called Mirador Cóndor.
-It takes about an hour to reach the top and is quite steep but the views of the surrounding area are just stunning.
+It takes about an hour to reach the top and is quite steep, but the views of the surrounding area are just stunning.
 Trekking is not the only way to see the best of Patagonia.
-Visiting the incredible Perito Moreno Glacier only requires light walking on man-made boardwalks and there is even disability access to some of the view points.
+Visiting the incredible Perito Moreno Glacier only requires light walking on artificial boardwalks, and there is even disability access to some of the viewpoints.

-There are a number of pathways, each one leading to a unique view of the Glacier.
-Some have a great deal of steps but there is no scrambling involved!
-And to get really close to the Glacier and the countless icebergs floating in the lake, you don’t need to walk at all as there are numerous boat trips.
-If you are very lucky you might even witness huge blocks of ice calving from the Glacier, which is what Perito Moreno is famous for.
+There are several pathways, each leading to a unique view of the Glacier.
+Some have a great deal of steps, but no scrambling is involved!
+And to get close to the Glacier and the countless icebergs floating in the lake, you don’t need to walk at all as there are numerous boat trips.
+If you are very lucky, you might even witness vast blocks of ice calving from the Glacier, which Perito Moreno is famous for.

-A similar boat trip can be done to the Grey Glacier in Torres del Paine National Park, if you don’t fancy the 11km hike (each way)!
-Apparently, during the trip, whilst enjoying the view of the Glacier, you can also can enjoy whisky with the ice from the Glacier!
+A similar boat trip can be made to the Grey Glacier in Torres del Paine National Park if you don’t fancy the 11km hike (each way)!
+Apparently, during the trip, whilst enjoying the view of the Glacier, you can also enjoy whisky with the ice from the Glacier!
 Another effortless way to experience the best of Patagonia is the Beagle Chanel cruise in Ushuaia.
-As well having a great view of the town from the sea, you will see beautiful scenery of the small nearby islands, plenty of birds all around you, as well as other wildlife such as sea lions and maybe even penguins!
+Having a great view of the town from the sea, you will see the beautiful scenery of the small nearby islands, plenty of birds all around you, and other wildlife such as sea lions and maybe even penguins!

 3) What were some of your favourite experiences